 Highlights of Kashmir Great Lakes

-We rediscovered this trek back in 2011.
+We rediscovered this Kashmir lake trek back in 2011.
 Until then it was perhaps only a few Israeli trekkers who had ventured on this trail.
 It did not even have its current name Kashmir Great Lakes.
 Before exploring it, we called it the Greatest Alpine Lakes exploration.
-It was during the exploration that we re-christened it Kashmir Great Lakes.
+It was during the exploration that we re-christened it the Kashmir Great Lakes.
 We also reworked the campsites.
-We added a camp at Nichnai and another at Gadsar.
+We added a camp at Nichnai and another at the Gadsar pass.

 In those days, most would do the trek in parts — some would trek to Vishnusar/Kishansar from Sonamarg and return.
 Some others would trek to Gangabal/Nandkhol from Naranag and return.
 The Gangabal/Nandkhol route was more popular (as it involved only a day’s climb).

 Once we explored and documented this trek, Kashmir Great Lakes became a rage.
 Suddenly, the entire Indian trekking community woke up to the possibility of trekking in Kashmir.
 It became a sensation.
 Within a few years, it became one of the most popular treks in India, even overtaking treks like Roopkund.

 Also Read: The impact of Kashmir Great Lakes on trekking

 After being on a KGL high for almost two years, we wanted more of Kashmir.
 We decided to explore another alluring Kashmir trek, the Tarsar Marsar trek, which lies deep inside the mountains of Pahalgam.
 Our Kashmiri staff told us that the trek beats KGL in beauty.
 We were a little sceptical, but we scheduled an exploration.
 And in September 2015, we discovered another spectacle in Kashmir.